Government of Western Australia LogoGovernment of Western Australia LogoConstruction Training Fund LogoConstruction Training Fund Logo

 CTF can help advise employers on what to look for when hiring an apprentice.

-You can also contact the Australian Apprenticeship Support Network.
+You can also contact an Apprentice Connect Australia Provider.
 They can help you find an apprentice and Registered Training Organisation.

 You can employ an apprentice or trainee on a full or part-time basis, including a school-based apprentice/trainee where possible..